S3-working-group/s3-practical-guide/docs/all.md

 **Coordination:** The process of enabling individuals or teams to collaborate effectively across different domains to achieve shared objectives.

-**Delegatee:** An individual or group accepting responsibility for a domain delegated to them.
+**Delegatee:** An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.

 **Delegation:** The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain, (i.e. to do certain things and/or to make certain decisions) for which the delegator maintains overall accountability.